turingschool/career-development-curriculum/module_two/developer_identity.md

    * “My love for helping people led me to develop apps that focus on the user experience…”
 * What do you enjoy working with?
 Mention your specialities (aka keywords):
    * “Along with my experience in client-side development, I have been learning and working with Node, Express, Knex, PostgreSQL and RESTful API creation to fill out my server-side experience.”

+**Note to Facilitator #2:** Slide #17 provides a summary example; read through it and ask students what they notice about it.
+Mention that this is a longer summary than we'd usually recommend, but it's written in such an authentic voice that we'll bypass that rule.

+**Slide #18:**

+Still need convincing that you need a summary?
+* The summary allows you to show up in search results
+* Remember: 82% of business decision makers said that presence in search results was an influential factor when vetting people online
+* A summary is an easy way for someone to learn specifically about you when searching for candidates

+**Slide #19:**

 **Work Experience:**
 As you list your past experiences, your accompanying description should not be bullet points.
 Why?
 It doesn't read as well on LinkedIn and interferes with keyword searches.
 LinkedIn is also built out to be a *storytelling platform*, so use it that way.
 Write in complete sentences and paragraphs.
 Think about how you read across a computer screen.
 You want your profile to be easy to scan since recruiters only have so much time to look at them.